-Note 5: The upper limit for the subsidiary is equivalent to the net asset value of the subsidiary as of December 31, 2020, unless the Company or other subsidiaries give more guarantee.
+Note 5: The upper limit for the subsidiary is equivalent to the net asset value of the subsidiary as stated in its latest financial statements, unless the Company or other subsidiaries give more guarantee.

 Note 6: The limits were approved by the board of directors.